-- Who is a Grantor?
-The person(s) who establishes a Trust.
-Also referred to as the “Trustor” or “Settlor”.
+The person(s) who establishes a Trust and is doing the trust funding.
+Also referred to as the “Trustor” or “Settlor.”

-- Who is a Trustee?
 One who holds legal title to Trust assets in accordance with the terms and conditions specified in the Trust agreement.
 A Trust may have one or more Trustees (Co-Trustees) who act together.

 The taxpayer ID number for a revocable living trust is the grantor(s) or trustor(s) social security number.
 If a married couple has a joint Trust and both are listed as grantors, either social security number may be used for joint assets.
 This is in accordance with Treasury Regulation Section 301.6109-1(a)(2).
 Most financial institutions or investment companies will only allow you to use one social security number.

 In your Funding Instructions, we have recommended language for how your assets should be retitled.
 Any description referring to the Trust will be effective if it reasonably identifies your Trust or indicates that the Trust property is held in a fiduciary capacity.
 Title to your Trust may be expressed as provided in the following example:

 John Doe, Trustee of the John Doe Trust, dated “Your Trust Date” or, John Doe, Trustee under the John Doe Trust, dated “Your Trust Date” or, John Doe, Trustee of the John Doe Trust, uta “Your Trust Date”